 Game content suitable for adults aged 18 or over

-Are there parental control settings on the Xbox and Xbox 360 video game systems?
+Are there parental control and online safety settings on the Xbox One and Xbox 360 video game systems?

-With games, movies, live TV, sports, music and more all available on the console, Xbox 360 is the perfect entertainment centre in the living room for the entire family.
-If you have children, there are some simple ways for you as a parent to control what games and entertainment your kids experience, with Microsoft offering a robust set of ‘Family Settings’ on the Xbox 360.
+With games, movies, live TV, sports, music and more all available on the consoles, Xbox is the perfect entertainment centre in the living room for the entire family.
+If you have children, there are some simple ways for you as a parent to control what games and entertainment your kids experience, with Microsoft offering a robust set of ‘Family Settings’ on the Xbox One and Xbox 360.

 Start with a conversation.

 Safer gaming for the family starts with a healthy dialogue.
 Before turning on your Xbox sit down with your child and have a conversation.
 Do this as a family and discuss that some games and entertainment are out of reach depending on the age of your child.